qsnake/gpaw/doc/exercises/surface/surface.rst

 * Now that we know the surface geometry, we can setup a toolbox for making surface structures with arbitrary number of layers.
-Copy the script build_bcc.py_ to your area.
-Browse the script and try to understand it.
+Copy the script :svn:`examples/surface/build_bcc.py` to your area.
+  Browse the script and try
+  to understand it.
 The central part is the function starting with ``def bcc100(...)``  that creates a body centered cubic (100) surface.